-The course will comprise of a range of learning experiences, including: 1) individual study and fieldwork assignments, 2) small-group and whole-class discussions, seminars and problem-solving activities, 3) written and oral presentations, lectures and workshops.
-Specifically, the participants will:
+The course will employ a range of learning experiences including: 1) individual study and fieldwork assignments, 2) small-group and whole-class discussions, seminars and problem-solving activities, and 3) written and oral presentations, lectures and workshops.
+The participants will:

-- become conversant with some of the major issues having to do with linguistic, ethnic and cultural diversity, and with gender differences in schools; - become conversant with the history of diversity in education in Canada and British Columbia; - become conversant with the underlying political and education mandates that pertain to diversity in BC schools; - reflect on what culture, gender, linguistic and economic difference mean to individuals and groups; - examine and begin to develop some understanding of the context for and implications of how diversity is addressed in classrooms and schools; - examine school curriculum and learning materials for stereotyping and bias; - become knowledgeable about the ways that teachers and schools inadvertently further social injustices: - explore ways that classrooms, curriculum, schools, and teachers can increase appropriate responses to diversity in schools.
+- become conversant with some of the major issues having to do with linguistic, ethnic and cultural diversity, and with gender differences in schools; - become conversant with the history of diversity in education in Canada and British Columbia; - become conversant with the underlying political and educational mandates pertaining to diversity in BC schools; - reflect on what culture, gender, linguistic and economic difference mean to individuals and groups; - examine the context for and implications of how diversity is addressed in classrooms and schools; - examine school curriculum and learning materials for stereotyping and bias; - become knowledgeable about the ways that teachers and schools inadvertently further social injustices; - explore ways that classrooms, curriculum, schools, and teachers can increase appropriate responses to diversity in schools.